 What Does Vicodin Look Like?

 Vicodin can also be crushed into a powder.
 Individuals who choose to utilize the drug illegally usually crush it themselves.
 Rather than be taken orally, the powder is snorted into the body by the user.
-Doing this allows the Vicodin to permeate the system in a short amount of time compared to being swallowed, but it also puts individuals at a higher risk of experiencing harm and powerful side effects.
+Doing this allows the Vicodin to permeate the system in a short time compared to being swallowed, but it also puts individuals at a higher risk of harm and powerful side effects.

-What is Vicodin Used For?
+What Is Vicodin Used For?

-However, people who are not using Vicodin to lessen pain tend to use the drug recreationally to obtain a euphoric high.
+However, people not using Vicodin to lessen pain tend to use the drug recreationally to obtain a euphoric high.
 With these recreational users, since there is no medical need to take the drug, the tolerance level is aimed toward achieving a certain level of euphoria.

 Is Vicodin an Opioid?

-- Vicodin (5/300): one or two tablets every 4–6 hours, not to exceed eight tablets.
+- Vicodin (5/300): one or two tablets every four to six hours, not to exceed eight tablets

-- Vicodin ES (7.5/300): one tablet every 4–6 hours, not to exceed six tablets.
+- Vicodin ES (7.5/300): one tablet every four to six hours, not to exceed six tablets

-- Vicodin HP (10/300): one tablet every 4–6 hours, not to exceed six tablets.
+- Vicodin HP (10/300): one tablet every four to six hours, not to exceed six tablets

 - Excessive sweating